 Spike and Micheline’s vision was to create a restaurant that served an french fare with a chic, social atmosphere.
 Béarnaise was brought to life with the world-renowned design of Bess Pappas, Pappas Design Studio.
 Their cousin Suzie Colivas, one of the innovators behind Good Stuff Eatery, also shared her artistic skills.
-Chef Brad Race, our Executive Chef, is the culinary talent behind our Soup à L’Onion, Steak Maison with Bordelaise Sauce, Chocolat Profiterols and many more Parisian classics.
+Chef Brad Race, the Executive Chef, is the culinary talent behind the Soup à L’Onion, Steak Maison with Bordelaise Sauce, Chocolat Profiterols and many more Parisian classics.

 Chef Spike Mendelsohn